- News

 The tool is relatively easy to use.
 It only takes twenty minutes to run through an entire scenario and get the results.
 For this, a user only needs the technical data of the packaging.

 "In order to train the packaging developers of the future, the tool can also be used by students from colleges and universities" continued Van Marle.
-"We have already gone through several cases with students from Has hogeschool, NHL-Stenden, the Hogeschool van Amsterdam and UTwente."
+"We have already gone through several cases with students from HAS Green Academy, NHL-Stenden, the Hogeschool van Amsterdam and UTwente."

 Recyclability

 The Sustainable Packaging Compass consists of three pillars.
-Van Marle: "Each pillar - recyclability, circularity and environmental impact - measures a different aspect of sustainability and this leads to the overall end result.
+Van Marle explains: “Each pillar—recyclability, circularity, and environmental impact—measures a different aspect of sustainability, and together they lead to the overall final result.
 The first pillar in the tool is recyclability.
-This is based on the Recyclechecks of the KIDV, in the form of a decision tree.
-However, the Compass user only has to enter the technical data of the packaging and the Recycle Check is then completed automatically.
-In addition, in cooperation with the Dutch Packaging Waste Fund we are looking at whether we can use this digital module of the Recyclecheck in the future when applying for plastic fee modulation."
+This is based on the Recyclechecks, presented in the form of a questionnaire.
+The Compass user only needs to enter the technical details of the packaging, after which the Recyclecheck is automatically completed.
+In addition, we use this digital Recyclecheck module when assessing tariff differentiation.”

 Circularity